Karasjok weather just now / four days forecast

-NOVEMBER - DECEMBER - JANUARY: The arctic nights’ unique tranquillity and the distinctive atmosphere experienced in the wilderness dominate this time of year.
+NOVEMBER - DECEMBER: The arctic nights’ unique tranquillity and the distinctive atmosphere experienced in the wilderness dominate this time of year.
 There are a few hours dusk, and on occasion the Northern Lights (Aurora Borealis) can be seen on the sky.
 As a rule, the weather is cold, clear and stable.
 Mean temperature: -8 to -15°C.

-MAY: Warm days, chilly nights.
+MAY: Mild days, chilly nights.
 Enjoy 24 hours of daylight and the midnight sun towards the middle of the month.
 The snow is just starting to melt and it is the best time for ice-fishing.
 Dog sledding is still good in the mountains but in the lowlands the snow is getting slushier.
 The reindeer herders start to migrate with their herds towards the coast in late April or early May.
 Late in May, nature is "waking up" and you can literally feel the energy returning to the land.
 Mean temperature: +4 °C.

 JUNE - JULY: Middle of June the trees are starting to sprout.
 July is the salmon fishers main time and the mosquito's become active.
 From July the river levels are down again after the spring floods and the canoe season starts.
 24 hours of daylight and Midnight Sun.
 Mean temperature: + 10 to +13 °C.